April 14, 2009; Checked April 24 2020

 How will your students remember their course experience?
 What knowledge, insights and competencies are they taking with them and what do they want to know next?
 Asking these types of questions of your students is a good way to assist them in their personal cognitive “pruning” processes essential to the building of concepts and integrating course concepts into their knowledge base.

 Recall the images of the jungle brain and the tundra brain.
 A jungle brain is rich with knowledge, interconnections, ideas, and insights.
 A jungle brain is rich with a multiplicity of connections and easily makes connections to related or similarly attributed concepts.
 Experts have jungle brains.
-A tundra brain is like a wasteland.
+By contrast, a tundra brain is like a wasteland.
 Ideas, concepts, and knowledge facts sit on the frozen, hard surface of a landscape and the first stiff wind blows them away.
-Novices have tundra brains and need to review and use concepts and knowledge in different scenarios for the knowledge to take root and be connected to other ideas to build their knowledge garden.
+Novices have tundra brains and students need to review and use concepts and knowledge in different scenarios for the knowledge to take root and be connected to other ideas to build their knowledge garden.

 Consider having small teams or individuals develop concept maps of core concepts.
 More on concept mapping is in some of the other ecoaching tips.

-- Communityand networking processes — Going beyond the course
+Community and networking processes — Going beyond the course

-- Communityof Duquesne learners — Suggestions and notes to future learners in your course.
+Community of learners — Suggestions and notes to future learners in your course.

 Getting feedback from learners as to what works and what doesn’t work can be difficult.
 Learners are always pressed for time and often fearful that their comments might affect their grade.
-Here is one strategy that has worked for some faculty.
+Here is a strategy that has worked for some faculty.